odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 The document type is essential information that needs to be displayed in the printed reports and that needs to be easily identified within the set of invoices as well of account moves.

-Each document type can have a unique sequence per journal where it is assigned.
+Each document type can have a unique sequence per company.
 As part of the localization, the Document Type includes the country on which the document is applicable and the data is created automatically when the localization module is installed.

 The information required for the document types is included by default so the user doesn't need to